Aswath0929/final_assignment/README.md

 Finally now we need to make the logic for picking up the cylinder make a file called `integrated_pickup.py` in erc_ros2_simple_arm_py which takes topic information from chase_the_ball.py and picksup the cylinder

-This file has some blanks you would be needing to fill those
+This file has some blanks, you need to fill those.

 ```python
 #whole file is a change